 So much of the journey is about how far we all have brought this industry in 10 or 15 years.

 Nancy recollected that she spoke about the story structure in 2010.
-She asked other to look at their successful talks, and the talks of others such as Martin Luther King and analyze.
+She asked others to look at their successful talks and the talks of others such as Martin Luther King and analyze.
 But once you know the rules, you should break the rules a little bit!